Rajakavitha1/testing_gitbook/production-environment/ingress-controller/istio.md

         .ModelName }}/infer'

     ```
+1. Change to the directory that contains the `install-values.yaml` file and then install Seldon Enterprise Platform in the namespace `seldon-system`.
+    ```
+    helm upgrade seldon-enterprise seldon-charts/seldon-deploy --namespace seldon-system  -f install-values.yaml --version 2.3.1 --install
+    ```
 1. Check the status of the installation seldon-enterprise-seldon-deploy.
     ```
+    kubectl rollout status deployment/seldon-enterprise-seldon-deploy -n seldon-system
     ```
     When the installation is complete you should see this: